About This Chapter

 8. Bone Growth & Development Factors: Endochondral Ossification

 In this lesson, you will learn about the two ways we form bones: intramembranous ossification and endochondral ossification.
 You'll also discover how our bones grow after we're born.

 Bone marrow is the soft, spongy material that fills the inner core of our bones.
 In this this lesson, learn more about where it is found, the different types, and how it serves the body.

 10. Chondrocytes: Definition & Function

 Chondrocytes are an important part of the cartilage matrix.
-Learn more about their function and the three types of cartilage where a chondrocyte can be found.
+Learn more about their function and the three types of cartilage in which a chondrocyte can be found.